mikaelhg/kotlin-tensorflow-segmentation-poc/README.md

 ### Installation

+By default, the POC runs in CPU mode, which is much, much slower than the GPU mode, which can be switched on by commenting the CPU section and uncommenting the GPU section in the `pom.yml` file.

-Requires SPECIFICALLY these library versions:
+Running the POC in GPU mode requires SPECIFICALLY these library versions:

 CUDA 9.0 (**not** 8.0, **not** 9.1)

 cuDNN 7.0 (**not** 7.1)

-IF YOU DO NOT USE THESE SPECIFIC LIBRARY VERSIONS, THE APP WILL NOT WORK.
+IF YOU DO NOT USE THESE SPECIFIC LIBRARY VERSIONS, THE APP WILL NOT WORK IN GPU MODE.

 See: